cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

 A group of functions that receives sales instructions from customers and performs processing related to trading of crypto assets.
 Referes and updates asset data based on asset data.

 - Assets Database
-Manages holdings of fiat currencies and cryto assets.
+Manages holdings of fiat currencies and crypto assets.
 It does not include the private keys for signing transactions.
 Managed separately from the assets of the custodian for each customer.

 - Transaction Singing Function
     - Transaction Generator